Prisha38/Prisha38/README.md

 🌸 a first year student in IT department at St.Joseph's College of Engineering.
 💻 Love writing clean, logical, creative code.
-🧠 Exploring the world of **C, Python, and MySQL**
+🧠 Exploring the world of **C, Python, and MySQL.**
-🎨 Aesthetic mindset + analytical brain = my coding flow
+🎨 Aesthetic mindset + analytical brain = my coding flow.
-☁️ Calm tech dreamer who codes with colors
+☁️ Calm tech dreamer who codes with colors.

 ---